ECTS

 Mandatory prerequisites

-Bachelor of Physics or Bachelor of Physics and Chemistry
+Bachelor's degree in Physics or Bachelor's degree in Physics and Chemistry

 Recommended prerequisites

-As the first year of the Master's program has many modules shared with the other courses in the Fundamental Physics and Applications Master's program, it will be possible to transfer between the different courses.
+As the first year of the Master's program has many modules shared with the other tracks of the Master's in Fundamental Physics and Applications, it will be possible to switch between the different tracks.

 Professional integration

-As this is a new course in the Physics Master's program, no data are available at present.
+As this is a new Master's degree program in Physics, no data is available at this time.